turris-cz/mox-boot-builder/README.md

 ```

 will create the same as untrusted image in section above, but signed with this
 key.
 Thus it is called `trusted-flash-image.bin`.
+This will also create
+`trusted-secure-firmware.bin`, which contains only the part for
+`secure-firmware` SPI-NOR partition.

 *NOTE*: U-Boot is not part of the image checked by this signature, thus users
 can compile U-Boot on their own.
 The only part of the image that users cannot